Dee-chen/Tree2gd/README.rst

 ===================
 There are many softwares in the Tree2gd process.
 The pre-compiled versions of the programs are already used by default.
 At the same time, these softwares have many parameters that can be adjusted to achieve the best results.

-So we used the config.ini file to summarize these settings, input it to the program through the ``-config`` parameter, and call the configuration in the corresponding program.
+So we used the config.ini file to summarize these settings, input it to the program through the ``--config`` parameter, and call the configuration in the corresponding program.

 **! note!
 Any item in this file is optional, users only need to add the lines they need in the corresponding section**
 ::